 Located only 5 km south of Naxos Town, Agios Prokopios in Naxos island is a long beach with amazing light blue waters.
 It is considered one of the best beaches in Greece.
 The coast has soft, golden sand.
 The beach gets very popular but due to its large size, it never gets packed.
 Part of the beach is lined up with taverns, cafeterias, and studios.
 Many sports centers also have their base in Agios Prokopios or near, including centers for windsurfing, kite surfing, and diving.

 Although Super Paradise in Mykonos island is most famous for the all-day beach bars and parties, the truth is that it also has fabulous water.
 Lay on the soft sand of Super Paradise, go sunbathing, listen to the music and swim in the crystal waters of the Aegean Sea.
 This beach can be reached by boat or bus from Mykonos Town.
 There are many accommodations around Super Paradise, from family studios to luxurious hotels.

 7. Valtos beach in Parga

-Valtos is the largest beach in Parga, just a walking distance or a short boat ride from the city centre.
+Valtos is the largest beach in Parga, just a walking distance or a short boat ride from the city center.
 Lined up with taverns and studios, this white pebbled beach is suitable for all ages and all preferences.
-You will love the blue green water and the relaxing atmosphere.
+You will love the blue-green water and the relaxing atmosphere.
 Valtos is surrounded by green hills and on top of a cliff on one side, there is the Medieval Castle of Parga.